Skip to main content

 SSH in as bob

-To demonstrate the policy enforcement, you must SSH in as bob into the frontend host using the following command:
+To demonstrate the policy enforcement, you must SSH in as bob into the front-end host using the following command:

 ssh -p 2222 bob@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null

-Now, you will be prompted for the secret and Jira ticket.
+You will be prompted for the secret and Jira ticket.

-• For the secret, hit ENTER.
+• For the secret, press ENTER.

 • For the Jira ticket, enter jira-654.